 Craftsmanship is the extent to which a person aims towards excellence, especially in any venture involving hands-on workmanship.
 It’s a product of skill, knowledge, experience and effort.
 And while craftsmanship pays off for the people in your life who enjoy your furniture, renovations and vehicles that run reliably, it also seems to me that craftsmanship pays off most of all for the craftsman.
 At least that’s what I’ve noticed.
 Why else would the happiest, most stable and satisfied people I know all pursue some kind of craftsmanship seriously?
 Why is it that the failing, frazzled and frustrated people I see seem to have no place in their lives for making or fixing things well?

 If all this sounds wispy and sensitive, I agree.
 But isn’t it also true that many times in life it’s the little things that matter most – especially the little things in your mind and heart?
 These are the places where the battle for joy and sanity are won or lost.
 Sure, if you’re a working person, you’ve got tasks to complete and deadlines to meet.
 If you’re retired, you’ll be a rare person if you don’t have health concerns, concerns about your kids, the state of the world or what happens when this short life of ours is over.
-We all have to struggle with challenging realities and insufficient time or resources.
+We all have to struggle with challenging realities and insufficient time and resources.
 All the more reason to aim for excellence to the extent that our circumstances allow it.
 Don’t do it primarily for others (as much as they’ll appreciate it), do it for something larger.
 When you walk away from the tools at the end of a Saturday in the shop, you can take pride and satisfaction knowing that the work you did that day is as good as you could make it.
 You tried to align yourself with the ultimate good.
+Perhaps you got close to it.

 In one way every craftsmanship decision is unique because no two craftsmanship situations are exactly alike.
 But in another way, every craftsmanship decision is the same because they all come down to the same choice: “Will I do what’s easier here and now, or what moves this project a little closer to the ideal of beauty, durability and efficiency?”
 The reason your answer to this question matters is because sustained success and inner satisfaction takes something beyond just the practical.
 At least for me, it takes a craftsman’s heart.